 Student loan repayment for dentists in major cities

 Let’s say Andrew has $300,000 in federal student loans at 6.8% interest.
 He’s been a dentist for three years in New York and was paying on the graduated plan to keep his payments low.

 Right now, he’s making $120,000 with projected 3% increases in salary for the foreseeable future.
 He has no plans to own a practice.

 Let’s take a look at his loan repayment options:

 I threw in the graduated plan just for fun on the top row.
 You can see that it’s by far the worst option and would cost him $700,000 to pay back the loans over 30 years.
 It’s a clear case that Andrew needs to switch to a different plan.

 Pay As You Earn (PAYE) and refinancing look like the two most compelling options.
 Here are the pros and cons for each:

-- Pro: Affordable monthly payments, which will allow Andrew to save, invest and put money toward other financial goals.
+- Pro: Affordable monthly payments based on his discretionary income and family size, which will allow Andrew to save, invest and put money toward other financial goals.

 - Pro: He has 20 years to save up for the $173,375 taxes owed.